-Services to be provided under the Comprehensive School Behavioral Health model include the following:
+Services to be provided under the School-Based Behavioral Health Services Comprehensive Expansion (Cohort 4) project/effort include the following:

-A. Provide school-based behavioral health services that are aligned with the behavioral health unmet needs/gaps within the school.
+- Provide school-based behavioral health services that are aligned with the behavioral health unmet needs/gaps within the school.
 The array of services may include prevention, early intervention and treatment.
-In addition to billable treatment services, provide non-billable interventions and supports integral to a multi-tiered school-based behavioral health program, including but not limited to teacher and parent consultation; whole classroom delivery of evidence-based manualized curriculums; social skills building and problem-solving groups; school team meetings; care coordination; and crisis management;

-- B. Hire qualified full-time licensed clinicians with child and youth experience; - C. Ensure clinicians are trained in an understanding of school-based practice and guide an ability to participate as part of the assigned school's collaborative multi-system student support team.
-DBH will offer some of the training necessary to satisfy this deliverable if the Organization chooses to participate in the DBH training to satisfy this requirement; - D. Ensure support of an operational experience and/or capacity to provide treatment & billing in school setting; - E. Obtain proper (written) consent for treatment and (written) Authorization to disclose PHI before contacting a Primary Care physician or providing school/community consultation; - F. Maintain confidential records; - G. Maintain current license and certifications; - H. Clinical work and program activities are supported by appropriate and regularly scheduled face-to-face supervision and available telephonic consultation; - I. Memorandum of Agreement between Local Education Agencies (LEAs) and Community Based Organization; - J. Carry a caseload as agreed upon by school administrator/designee and clinical supervisor of the licensed clinical; - K. Provide 1:6 supervisor to clinician ratio - Follow referral, reporting and evaluation requirements as established by the CBO and LEA MOA; - M. Work with school personnel to secure appropriate, confidential/private, and as consistent as possible space and equipment for individual, family, and group interventions; - N. Support families in becoming insured when possible; - O. Abide by professional standards and ethics; - P. Support the reduction of barriers to learning; - Q. Provide cultural and linguistically competent care; - R. Access trained language interpreters when needed; - S. Intervene in emergency and urgent situations with the safety of the child held paramount and assist with following the school's emergency protocol; - T. Follow confidentiality and the limitations of confidentiality; - U. Obtain required authorizations for disclosure to support communication with school staff reprogress of students on caseload; - V. Make appropriate referrals and follow-up on referrals; - W. Conduct diagnostic assessments at the beginning of treatment, update diagnostic assessments, align treatment planning goals with the diagnostic assessment, and align clinical sessions and notes with the treatment goals; - X. Follow-up on missed appointments; - Y. Facilitate reintegration following hospitalizations and extended absences; - Z. Support continuity of care during school breaks when possible; - AA.
-Conduct appropriate transfer, discharge, and after-care planning; - BB.
-Conduct screening, data collection and tracking, family engagement, and crisis management; - CC.
-Participate in Community of Practice activities; - DD.Participate on school's early intervention team and the Behavioral Health Coordination Team: and - EE.
-Participate in evaluation activities and provide quarterly reports of utilization and CQl data to inform evaluation of implementation of services. - FF.
-Complete and submit log of supervision activities from provided supervision framework.
+In addition to billable treatment services, provide non-billable interventions and supports integral to a multi-tiered school-based behavioral health program, including but not limited to teacher and parent consultation; whole classroom delivery of evidence-based manualized curriculums; social skills building and problem-solving groups; school team meetings; care coordination; and crisis management; - Hire qualified full-time licensed clinicians with child and youth experience; - Ensure clinicians are trained in an understanding of school-based practice and guide an ability to participate as part of the assigned school's collaborative multi-system student support team.
+DBH will offer some of the training necessary to satisfy this deliverable if the Organization chooses to participate in the DBH training to satisfy this requirement; - Ensure support of an operational experience and/or capacity to provide treatment & billing in school setting; - Obtain proper (written) consent for treatment and (written) Authorization to disclose PHI before contacting a Primary Care physician or providing school/community consultation; - Maintain confidential records; - Maintain current license and certifications; - Clinical work and program activities are supported by appropriate and regularly scheduled face-to-face supervision and available telephonic consultation; - Memorandum of Agreement between Local Education Agencies (LEAs) and Community Based Organization; - Carry a caseload as agreed upon by school administrator/designee and clinical supervisor of the licensed clinical; - Provide 1:6 supervisor to clinician ratio; - Follow referral, reporting and evaluation requirements as established by the CBO and LEA MOA; - Work with school personnel to secure appropriate, confidential/private, and as consistent as possible space and equipment for individual, family, and group interventions; - Support families in becoming insured when possible; - Abide by professional standards and ethics; - Support the reduction of barriers to learning; - Provide cultural and linguistically competent care; - Access trained language interpreters when needed; - Intervene in emergency and urgent situations with the safety of the child held paramount and assist with following the school's emergency protocol; - Follow confidentiality and the limitations of confidentiality;